drpcorg/chotki/README.md

 ##  Replicas

-The N1 superpower of Chotki is syncing.
+The main superpower of Chotki is syncing.
 Replicas may work offline, reconnect and resync, or they may sync continuously in real time.
 Chotki so far only supports a spanning-tree overlay network topology.
 Each replica has a 20-bit "name" (aka *source*); a replica can only connect to replicas with lesser src number to prevent loops.
+E.g. `a1ece` can connect to `b0b`, but not the other way around (replica ids are given in hex).

 Implementations of client replicas working on mobile devices or in a browser are planned.